50 Affordable Family Vacation Ideas That All Ages Will Love

 Tomasz Szulczewski/Getty Images

-Boston is full of history on land and in the harbor where a lot of tea was once spilled as America began to fight for its independence from Britain.
-During a long weekend in this old city, take a historic ghost tour to learn about the supernatural side of things in Beantown, visit the fantastic New England Aquarium, catch a Red Sox game at legendary Fenway Park, and then finish off your day with a drink on the rooftop bar of the Cambria Hotel.
-This affordable, beautifully designed, and literary-inspired hotel is an easy walk to the famous ducklings in Boston Common and the even more famous Cheers bar, but for a quicker path into downtown, the “T” at the Broadway MBTA Station is right outside.
-If you’re a bookworm, spend a few hours inside the stunning Boston Athenæum, one of the oldest independent libraries in the United States that has a darling children’s and YA section!
+Why you’ll love it: Boston is full of history on land and in the harbor, where a lot of tea was once spilled.
+During a long weekend in this historic city, take a ghost tour to learn about the supernatural side of Beantown, visit the fantastic New England Aquarium, catch a Red Sox game at Fenway Park, stroll around historic Faneuil Hall and, if you’re a bookworm, spend a few hours inside the stunning Boston Athenaeum, one of the oldest independent libraries in the United States.